MJC Muslim Cemetery

 In the last 12 months the MJC has stepped up its negotiations with the City Council for a more permanent agreement in the administration of Muslim allotments within municipal Cemeteries.

-Alhamdulillah, the MJC can now report that an Operational Agreement i.e. an MOU between the City of Cape Town and the Muslim Judicial Council (SA) has been finalized and signed in effect on 04 August 2015.
+Alhamdulillah, the MJC can now report that an Operational Agreement i.e. an MOU between the City of Cape Town and the Muslim Judicial Council (SA) has been finalized and signed into effect on 04 August 2015.
 This is the culmination of many hours of deliberations with the City’s Ms Susan Brice and the attorneys of the City Council.

 The rights granted to the MJC in the agreement applies to the following Muslim burial allotments: Atlantis, Delft, Khayelitsha, Kleinvlei, Klip Road Grassy Park, Maitland Cemetery Voortrekker Road, Modderdam Road, Muizenberg, Ocean View, Wallacedene, and Welmoed.
 The cemeteries will be jointly administered and manged by the MJC and the city.